Skip to content

 View recordings

 After a session closes, its recording is available in the Cloudflare dashboard under Browser Run > Runs.
-Select a session to open the recording viewer, where you can scrub through the timeline and replay what happened during the session.
+Select the recording icon next to a session to open the recording viewer, where you can scrub through the timeline and replay what happened during the session.

 Retrieve a recording via API